fatbattk/DigitalOceanDynDNS/README.md

 # Digital Ocean Dynamic DNS Updater

 Simple **Bash** script to automatically add/update Digital Ocean DNS record for a domain.
-Includes basic error checking and common linux commands only.
+Includes basic error checking and common linux commands only, except for [`jq`](https://stedolan.github.io/jq/) which is designed to be easy to install.

 My use case: *Connect to home server that is on a dynamic IP via a fixed domain (ala DynDNS).*
 `(e.g.- nas.mydomain.com vs. 74.125.231.100)`